wpzoom/uniblock/readme.txt

 == Copyright ==

-uniblock WordPress Theme, (C) 2022 WPZOOM. uniblock is distributed under the terms of the GNU GPL.
+UniBlock WordPress Theme, (C) 2022 WPZOOM.
+UniBlock is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by